danielmcheng1/drone/writeup.md

    * Broadcast receiver and intent filters
    * Permissions

+__Final Architecture of Android App__<br>
+* Image Resize
+* ScpTo
+* SMS Processor
+* Custom exceptions
+* Waypoint mission flying
+* Live video feed

 ## Web Service
-On the last day of my project timeline, I built the web service in Flask.
-The minimum criteria for completion was as follows:
+After troubleshooting the photo caching issue described above, I had 1.5 days remaining to build the front-end web service in Flask.
+Given the tight timeline, I again winnowed down to the following  minimum criteria for completion.
+Note that this lists excludes automatic parsing / counting of cars within the images--as discussed before, this was a useful but not necessary feature of my envisioned service, and hence I chose to drop this so that I could deliver on the below essential features.
 * Automatic refresh of latest images from drone
 * Fast historical image browsing
 * Playback of historical images